diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 Performance is a moving target; yesterday's benchmark showing that X is faster than Y may already be out of date today.

-The ReentrantLock constructor offers a choice of two fairness options: create `a nonfair lock (the default) or a fair lock`.
+`The ReentrantLock constructor offers a choice of two fairness options`: create `a nonfair lock (the default) or a fair lock`.
 Threads acquire a fair lock in the order in which they requested it, whereas a nonfair lock permits barging: threads requesting a lock can jump ahead of the queue of waiting threads if the lock happens to be available when it is requested.
 (Semaphore also offers the choice of fair or nonfair acquisition ordering.)
 Nonfair ReentrantLocks do not go out of their way to promote barging, they simply don't prevent a thread from barging if it shows up at the right time. `With a fair lock, a newly requesting thread is queued if the lock is held by another thread or if threads are queued waiting for the lock; with a nonfair lock, the thread is queued only if the lock is currently held`.[4]
 [4] `The polled tryLock always barges, even for fair locks`.

 Wouldn't we want all locks to be fair?
 After all, fairness is good and unfairness is bad, right?
 (Just ask your kids.)
 When it comes to locking, though, `fairness has a significant performance cost because of the overhead of suspending and resuming threads`.
 In practice, a statistical fairness guarantee promising that a blocked thread will eventually acquire the lock is often good enough, and is far less expensive to deliver.
-Some algorithms rely on fair queueing to ensure their correctness, but these are unusual.
-In most cases, the performance benefits of nonfair locks outweigh the benefits of fair queueing
+Some algorithms rely on fair queueing to ensure their correctness, but these are unusual. `In most cases, the performance benefits of nonfair locks outweigh the benefits of fair queueing`

 `One reason barging locks perform so much better than fair locks under heavy contention is that there can be a significant delay between when a suspended thread is resumed and when it actually runs`.
 Let's say thread A holds a lock and thread B asks for that lock.
 Since the lock is busy, B is suspended.
 When A releases the lock, B is resumed so it can try again.
 In the meantime, though, if thread C requests the lock, there is a good chance that C can acquire the lock, use it, and release it before B even finishes waking up.
 In this case, everyone wins: B gets the lock no later than it otherwise would have C, gets it much earlier, and throughput is improved.